Purchasing clerk granted bail for breach of trust

 Source: GNA

-The accused person, Patrick Amoako pleaded not guilty and appeared before the Enchi Magistrate Court, will re-appear before court on Friday March 12, 2021.
+The accused person, Patrick Amoako pleaded not and appeared before the Enchi Magistrate Court, will re-appear before the court on Friday, March 12, 2021.

 Prosecuting, Police Detective Inspector Joseph Kwadwo Agyare told the court presided over by Mr Eric Baah Boateng that, the complainant was the District manager of AGROECOM Ghana Limited at Enchi in the Aowin Municipality where the accused worked as a purchasing clerk.